 Mrs. J isn’t just a friend, she’s family.
 She always tells hospital staff that we are her grandsons.
 She often explains how she loves us so much that her real grandsons get a little jealous.
 She is more accepting and loving than many of my own relatives.

-It would be easy to let this situation become overwhelming and depressing.
-I’m going to try to focus on the many wonderful memories we have accumulated over the past 15 years.
+It would be easy to let this situation become overwhelming and depressing, but I am going to try to focus on the many wonderful memories we have accumulated over the past 15 years.
 How happy she was while working outside in her flowers.
 The awesome fried chicken she used to make.
 The smiles, the hugs, even the tears.
 The way she loves so fully and unconditionally.

 Yes, life is cruel, but it can also be excruciatingly beautiful.
 Even as Mrs. J is robbed of her own memories, I will still look at her, remember that beautiful smile, and thank God for allowing our paths to meet.